What is Cotija Cheese?

 Soft Cotija Cheese Substitute

-- Feta cheese would be a really good option as it is similarly as soft and salty as soft cotija cheese.
+- Feta cheese would be a really good option as it is similarly as soft and salty as soft mexican cheese.
 Besides, it is readily accessible in most of the local grocery stores.
 Trader Joe’s brand makes awesome Feta cheese with low-fat content.

 - Queso Fresco cheese offers a great alternative as well, especially with its crumbling properties and acidic/tangy flavor.